at-silva/kong-static-files-plugin/README.md

 ### Configuration via Admin API

-You can also configure the Kong Static Files Plugin using the Kong Admin API:
+You can also configure the Static Files Plugin using the Kong Admin API:

 1. Create a new service if you haven't already: